CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 + Exchange of information (eg personnel news, organizational regulations, changes to the law, planned projects, planned tests and system changes that can lead to impairment of the quality of service)
 + Information about security risks and dealing with them
-+ Problem identification and analysis+ Mutual feedback and the identification of potential for improvement (to motivate employees, particularly positive examples of successful cooperation can be presented)
++ Problem identification and analysis
++ Mutual feedback and the identification of potential for improvement (to motivate employees, particularly positive examples of successful cooperation can be presented)
 + Change management: Change requests (hardware, software, expansion of the service portfolio, increased resource requirements, etc.) of the outsourcing customer should be discussed early to ensure their timely implementation.